 Book your testFree asymptomatic tests are available at the University's test site.
 This testing is only for students who don’t have symptoms, but who could still be infectious and pass the virus to others.
 If you have symptoms please instead book a test through the NHS portal.

 To book a test:

-- Book two tests three days apart before restarting face-to-face teaching or using University facilities such as the Library.
+- Book a test before restarting face-to-face teaching or using University facilities such as the Library.